mikespub-org/seblucas-cops/DESIGN.md

 and they only differentiate by the `name` of the handler to be called.
 With COPS 3.1.x this code is replaced with a redirect to `index.php/name` and they are permanently removed in release 3.3.1.

 Within the Framework, the run() method is equally simple and basically covers the following steps:
-1. get Request based on input + use Routing (3.4.x) to find parameters
+1. get [Request](https://github.com/mikespub-org/seblucas-cops/tree/main/src/Input) based on input + use [Routing](https://github.com/mikespub-org/seblucas-cops/tree/main/src/Routing) (3.4.x) to find parameters
 2. match Request to the right Handler based on name and Route
 3. create Handler
+4. dispatch Request through Middleware queue handler (3.1.x)
-4. let Handler handle the Request
+5. let Handler handle the Request
-5. send back the Response (3.2.x)
+6. send back the Response (3.2.x)

 In COPS 2.x both old-style URL parameters (getJSON.php?page=...&id=...) and new-style Route URLs (/authors/...) are supported by the Framework.

-COPS 3.x enables Route URLs by default.
+COPS 3.x enables Route URLs by default, using `symfony/routing` since 3.5.7.
 This gives us nicer-looking URLs, and it allows us to use a single front controller.
 Support for generating old-style URLs is removed in release 3.4.x.

 ## Endpoints, Handlers & Output